 Ting plans and pricing

-Ting uses a pay-for-what-you-use model.
-As of July 2019, Ting charges a base rate of $6 per line and additional fees based on the total texts, minutes, and data used each month.
-Ting’s rates for minutes and texts are good, but Ting’s data charges are expensive.
-Ting service is probably going to be most cost-effective for customers that don’t use a lot of data and want to purchase multiple lines of service.
-I expect most single-line users and heavy data users can find comparable coverage at a lower price.
-Full detail about Ting’s pricing structure can be found on Ting’s rates page or at the end of this review.
+As of April 2020, Ting charges a base rate of $6 per line and additional fees based on the total texts, minutes, and data used each month.
+Ting’s rates for minutes and texts are decent, but data charges are expensive.
+Ting’s pricing model makes the service well-suited for customers that need multiple lines of service and don’t use a lot of data.
+Ting isn’t well-priced for single-line users or heavy data users.
+Full details about Ting’s pricing structure can be found on Ting’s rates page or at the end of this review.

 Ting on T-Mobile